fsfe/reuse-docs/spec/spec.md

 The copyright notice contains the year(s) of publication, the name of the copyright holder, and the contact address of the copyright holder.
-The order of these items MAY be changed, but SHOULD be consistent within the project.
+The order of these items MAY be changed, but SHOULD be consistent within the Project.
 The items except the name of the copyright holder MAY be omitted.

 The copyright notice MAY start with the copyright symbol "©".